vanluom123/crochetwebclient/README.md

 # Crochet WebClient

-**Description**: This Java library provides convenient integration with REST APIs using the Spring WebClient and Google Guice for dependency injection.
+This Java library provides convenient integration with REST APIs using the Spring WebClient and Google Guice for dependency injection.
 The library is built with Java 17 and managed using Gradle.

 ## Usage